(1-lbs of the Final Product)

 So to make one of our PLA-Talc utensils, it takes 0.057 kwh of energy, or 38% of the energy to make one polystyrene utensil of the same weight.
 Therefore, we can produce almost three PLA-Talc utensils for the same amount of total energy as an equivalent polystyrene utensil.

-Clearly, we see that using bio-based materials takes less energy overall, cradle to factory gate, especially for products made from discarded agriculture byproducts like sugarcane and wheat straw.
+Clearly, we see that using bio-based materials takes less energy overall, cradle to factory gate, especially for products made from discarded agriculture byproducts.
 Some claim that the benefits of compostable products are rendered moot if, at the end of life, they are disposed of improperly and wind up in landfills.

 In fact, the above energy analysis shows that, even if our products do end up in a landfill, there has still been a significant reduction in energy use, which in turn reduces carbon and other harmful emissions.